BZou-lab/SurvDNN/README.md

 # SurvDNN

-R package for paper: Stable deep survival learning with feature-level inference for biomarker discovery
+R package for paper: Stable deep survival learning with feature-level inference for clinical biomarker discovery

 ## Installation
 - System requirement: Rtools (Windows); None (MacOS/Linux)
 - In R: ```devtools::install_github("ShiyuWAN3/SurvDNN)" ```
-- For MAC user, if you  can not find *libquadmath.dylib* or similar files, you need to install gcc and gfortran first, and then copy and move the folder ```/usr/local/gfortran/lib``` to ```/usr/local/lib```
+- For MAC users, if you cannot find *libquadmath.dylib* or similar files, you need to install gcc and gfortran first, and then copy and move the folder ```/usr/local/gfortran/lib``` to ```/usr/local/lib```

 ## Check Package Dependency

 Check package dependency.
 Please use the following code to check whether dependencies are successfully loaded.

-Specifically, for DeepSurv and DeepHit, we use methods implemented in the existing package ```survivalmodels```.
-To use this package, appropriate version of Python should be installed.

 ``` r
 check_dependency()
 ```

-## A Toy Simulation for survival outcome with Geompertz Baseline Hazard
+## An example simulation for survival outcomes with Geompertz Baseline Hazard

-Firstly, using the following code to simulate a survival dataset:
+First, use the following code to simulate a survival dataset:

 ``` r
 rm(list = ls())